Masjid Hajjah Fatimah: History

 The building of the mosque was initiated by Hajjah Fatimah, who was originally from a wealthy Malaccan family.
 She married a Bugis prince from Celebes who ran a trading post in Singapore.
 In the late 1830s, her house was attacked twice, but she was away for the second one, and to express her gratitude for her safety, she instructed the building of a mosque on the site where the house once stood.

 The mosque was designed by an unnamed British architect.
-It has been suggested that the minaret was designed by John Turnbull Thomson due to a perceived similarity to the design of the first spire of St Andrew's Cathedral, there is however no evidence for this.
+It has been suggested that the minaret was designed by John Turnbull Thomson because of a perceived similarity to the design of the first spire of St Andrew's Cathedral; there is, however, no evidence for this.
 The mosque was built in 1846.
 The resulting tower leans slightly (around 6 degrees) off center.

 The main prayer hall was rebuilt in the 1930s, based on design by architects Chung & Wong, and constructed by French contractors Bossard & Mopin with Malay workers.
 The rebuilding added more Islamic elements to the mosque, giving the mosque a mixture of styles.

 Masjid Hajjah Fatimah was gazetted as a national monument on 28 June 1973.
 Today the mosque is owned by Majlis Ugama Islam Singapura (MUIS).